rcemper/WSockClientMicroSV/README.md

 A comapct All-IN-1 version is now available here:
 https://openexchange.intersystems.com/package/IRIS-NativeAPI-Nodejs-compact

-I have added a simplified docker based initialization.
+I have added a simplified Docker based initialization.
 See https://github.com/rcemper/WSockClientMicroSV/blob/master/READMORE.md

 This demo is a redesign of the WebSocket Client based on Node.js existing already for Caché.